 f.
-Implementing Limitation E of Claim 105 in View of Hsu and Franaszek Would Have Been Obvious
+Implementing Limitation E of Claim 48 in View of Hsu and Franaszek Would Have Been Obvious

-A person of ordinary skill in the art would have found it obvious to use the processor in Hsu's "heterogeneous compressor" system to "otherwise compress[] said data block with a default data compression encoder" when an encoder is not associated to the data type found in limitation B, as recited by limitation E of claim 105.
-See Hirschberg Decl., ¶¶ 56-63.
+A person of ordinary skill in the art would have found it obvious to use the processor in Hsu's "heterogeneous compressor" system to compress, "if said first data type is not the same as one of said several data types, said data block with a default encoder to provide said compressed data block," as recited by limitation E of claim 48.
+See Hirschberg Decl., ¶ 63-68.
 This is especially true in view of Franaszek's express teaching of using a default data compression encoder when a data type with one or more associated encoders is not identified.
-More specifically, as discussed above, Franaszek teaches automatically applying an encoder from the default CML list to a data block when a designated alternative encoder (i.e., a data type specific encoder) is not identified based on a data type.
+More specifically, as discussed above, Franaszek teaches automatically applying an encoder from the default CML list to a data block when a designated alternative encoder (i.e., a data type specific encoder) cannot be identified based on a data type.
 Hirschberg Decl., ¶ 45.

 Indeed, Hsu discloses many of the same compression encoders that Patent Owner cited as examples of "a default encoder."
-Specifically, the '506 patent provides "content independent lossless compression" encoders as an example of "a default data compression encoder."
-'506 patent at 20:51-52.
+Specifically, the '992 patent provides "content independent lossless compression" encoders as an example of "a default encoder."
+'992 patent at 20:50-51.
 The cited content independent encoders are well-known lossless encoders, such as "run length, Huffman, Lempel-Ziv Dictionary Compression, [and] arithmetic coding."
-'506 patent at 16:58-65.
+'992 patent at 16:57-64.
 Hsu discloses using the same types of well-known lossless compression encoders, including arithmetic coding, run-length encoding, Lempel-Ziv, and improved Huffman compression encoders.
 Hsu at 1107.
-Accordingly, Hsu discloses the same types of compression encoders that the '506 patent discloses as examples of "a default data compression encoder."
+Accordingly, Hsu discloses the same types of compression encoders that the '992 patent discloses as examples of "a default encoder."

-As explained below, there are several reasons why the combination of Hsu and Franaszek render claim 105 obvious.
+As explained below, there are several reasons why the combination of Hsu and Franaszek render claim 48 obvious.
 Specifically, a person of ordinary skill in the art would have been motivated to implement Hsu's system with a default encoder as taught in Franaszek to increase the compression ratio of the system; and would have found implementing Hsu's system with a default encoder as taught in Franaszek to be nothing more than using existing technologies to produce predictable results.
-These reasons individually or in combination show that Hsu and Franaszek render claim 105 obvious.
+These reasons individually or in combination show that Hsu and Franaszek render claim 48 obvious.

-(i) A Person of Ordinary Skill in the Art Would Have Been Motivated to Implement Hsu's System With "a Default Encoder" Such As Taught in Franaszek to Provide for Maximum Compression
+(i) A Person of Ordinary Skill in the Art

+Would Have Been Motivated to

+Implement Hsu's System With "a Default

+Encoder" Such As Taught in Franaszek

+to Provide for Maximum Compression